jordanestenanderson/esten.github.io/_projects/lifecourse.md

 layout: project
 order: 4
 metatitle: Lifecourse ✕ Esten.co
-metadescription: A life-planning solution that helps people of all abilities develop a better vision for the future.
+metadescription: A life-planning solution that helps people of all abilities develop a better vision for the future
+metaimg: portfolio/lifecourse/lifecourse-1.jpg
 device: desktop
 title: Lifecourse
 headline: Uncover and develop a unique vision for your future online